Geghard: Complex

-The Katoghike Chapel
+The main church (Katoghike, 1215)

-Though there are inscriptions dating to the 1160s, the main church was built in 1215 under the auspices of the brothers Zakare and Ivane (of the Zakarid-Mkhargrzeli family), the generals of Queen Tamar of Georgia, who took back most of Armenia from the Turks.
+Though there are inscriptions dating to the 1160s, the main church "Kathoghike" was built in 1215 under the auspices of the brothers Zakare and Ivane (of the Zakarid-Mkhargrzeli family), the generals of Queen Tamar of Georgia, who took back most of Armenia from the Turks.

 This is the main church of the complex, and traditional in most respects.
 This church is built against the mountain, which is not exposed even in the interior.
 The plan forms an equal-armed cross, inscribed in a square and covered with a dome on a square base.
 In the corners there are small barrel-vaulted two-storey chapels with steps protruding from the wall.
 The internal walls have many inscriptions recording donations.

 The southern facade of the Katoghike has a portal with fine carvings.
 The tympanum is decorated with a representation of trees with pomegranates hanging from their branches, and of leaves intertwining with grapes.
 The pictures of doves are placed between the arch and the outside frame; the doves’ heads are turned to the axis of the portal.
 Above the portal is carved a lion attacking an ox, symbolizing the prince's power.

 The arched top of the arcature of the cupola's drum has detailed reliefs showing birds, human masks, animals heads, various rosettes and jars.

-The vestry, gavit
+The vestry, gavit (1215-1225)

 West of the main temple there is a rock-attached vestry, in Armenian gavit (Latin narthex) built between 1215 and 1225, linked to the main church.
 Four massive free-standing columns in the centre support a roof of stone with a hole in the centre to admit light.
 The peripheral spaces resulting from the location of the columns are variously roofed, whilst the central space is crowned by a dome with stalactites, the best example of this technique anywhere in Armenia.
+This style of "stalactite vault" with a central hole for natural light is thought to have been derived from the muqarnas of Islamic architecture, starting from the 11th century in Armenia.
+They are very similar to the muqarnas of the Seljuk Sultan Han caravanserai in Aksaray (dated to 1229).
 The gavit was used for teaching and meetings, and for receiving pilgrims and visitors.

 The western portal differs from other portals of those times by van-shaped door bands, decorated with a fine floral pattern.
 The ornamentation of the tympanum consists of large flowers with petals of various shapes in the interlaced branches and oblong leaves.